 I develop front-end software (with an occasional back-end) to help open up your content for a wider audience.
 Trained as a field linguist, I have learned the local Quechua variant of Charazani, Bolivia, to help the preservation and description of their endangered minority language.

 I enjoy the challenge of making any data more transparent, whether that means a clearer interface, new interaction models for present materials or taking away cultural and linguistic barriers for your users.
 I think online typography should be held to the standards of the centuries of print.
 I love fin-de-siècle cartographic design.

 kronemeijer 🐒 rdmr.eu.

-LaTeX classes Going off a publisher’s print stylesheet, I wrote a custom LaTeX class facilitating automated typesetting.
+LaTeX classes Going off a publisher’s print stylesheet, I wrote a custom LaTeX class to facilitate automated typesetting.
 Thesis

-XML standard authoring Choosing from BITS and JATS, I’ve made a custom selection to ensure typesetting and conversion fidelity.
+XML standard authoring Choosing from BITS and JATS, I made a custom selection to ensure typesetting and conversion fidelity.
 Brill

 Design Map combining open and closed-source maps, displaying languages spoken in a wide area around Charazani, Bolivia.
 Thesis